Post-Britpop: Fragmentation

-Post-Britpop bands like Coldplay, Starsailor and Elbow, with introspective lyrics and even tempos, began to be criticised at the beginning of the new millennium as bland and sterile.
+Post-Britpop bands like Coldplay, Starsailor and Elbow, with introspective lyrics and even tempos, began to be criticised by the mid-2000s as bland and sterile.
 A wave of garage rock revival/post-punk revival bands sprang up in response, like the Strokes and the White Stripes in the US, the Hives in Sweden, the Vines in Australia, and the UK's own Kaiser Chiefs, Arctic Monkeys and Bloc Party.
 These bands have been seen as looking less to music of the 1960s and more to 1970s punk and post-punk, while still being influenced by Britpop, and were welcomed by some in musical press as "the saviours of rock and roll".
 Despite this, a number of post-Britpop groups, particularly Travis, Stereophonics and Coldplay, continued to record and enjoy commercial success into the late 2000s.

 Significance

 Bands in the post-Britpop era have been credited with revitalising the British rock music scene in the late 1990s and 2000s, and of reaping the commercial benefits opened up by Britpop.
 They have also been criticised for providing a "homogenised and conformist" version of Britpop that serves as music for TV soundtracks, shopping malls, bars and nightclubs.